MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-event-quickstart-powershell.md

 ---
-title: Send Azure Blob storage events to web endpoint - Powershell | Microsoft Docs
+title: Send Azure Blob storage events to web endpoint - PowerShell | Microsoft Docs
 description: Use Azure Event Grid to subscribe to Blob storage events, trigger an event, and view the result.
 Use Azure PowerShell to route storage events to a web endpoint.
 author: normesta
 ms.author: normesta